cupidthecat/cupid-nes/README.md

 ## License

-This project is open source under the MIT License.
+This project is open source under the GNU v3 License.
 See the [LICENSE](LICENSE) file for more details.

 ## Resources